- Workshop on ns-3

 Please do not hesitate to contact the workshop chairs if you are uncertain whether your submission falls within the scope of the workshop.

 Authors will have their paper published in the ACM Digital Library, which will require copyright transfer to ACM under their normal terms and conditions.
-In the spirit of open source, we encourage authors of published papers to exercise their right to publish author-prepared versions on their respective home page, on a publicly accessible server of their employer, or on a pre-print server.
-Upon request, we will provide links from the WNS3 program on the ns-3 web site to the author-prepared version.
+In the spirit of open source, we encourage authors of published papers to exercise their right to publish author-prepared versions on their respective home page, or on a publicly accessible server of their employer.
+We will provide links from the WNS3 program on the ns-3 web site to the author-prepared version.

-In addition to the regular paper track, we will organize an exhibition-style demonstration and short talks session.
+In addition to the regular paper track, we are organising an exhibition-style demonstration and poster session, not to be published on the conference proceedings.
 The aim is to foster interactive discussions on work-in-progress, new problem statements, ideas for future development related to ns-3, and display innovative prototypes.

-A Call for Short Talks and Demos page will be posted at a later date.
-Accepted short talk and demo abstracts will be published on the ns-3 web site.
-At least one author of each accepted demo/short talk must register and present the work at the workshop.
+Accepted poster and demo abstracts will be published on the ns-3 web site.
+At least one author of each accepted demo/poster must register and present the work at the conference.

-Registration information will be posted at a later date.
+More information on these will be announced at a future date.